v-Alenz/v-Alenz/README.md

 Passionate about the "old fashioned way" of programming I refuse everithing that needs an IDE to be written.

-I have been interested in Math and Computer as long as I can remember, in my spare time I'm now developing my own Kernel (just for fun ;-) ).
+I have been interested in Math and Computer Science since I can remember, in my spare time I'm now developing my own Kernel (just for fun ;-) ).

 I'm a proud supporter of the Free Software Foundation and I have a picture of Richard Stallman on my